Marvel Cinematic Universe: Phase Three: Thor: Ragnarok (2017)

 Thor, trapped on another world without Mjolnir, must survive a gladiatorial duel against the Hulk and return to Asgard in time to stop the villainous Hela and the impending Ragnarök.

-In January 2014, Marvel announced that a third Thor film was in development, with Craig Kyle and Christopher L. Yost writing the screenplay, and was officially announced as Thor: Ragnarok in October 2014.
-By October 2015, Taika Waititi entered in negotiations to direct Thor: Ragnarok.
-In December 2015, Stephany Folsom was hired to rewrite the script.
-A year later, in January 2017, it was revealed that Eric Pearson wrote the screenplay, with Kyle, Yost and Folsom receiving story credit.
-Pearson, Kyle and Yost would ultimately receive screenwriting credit for the film.
-Hemsworth, Tom Hiddleston, Idris Elba, and Anthony Hopkins reprise their roles as Thor, Loki, Heimdall, and Odin, respectively, and are joined by Cate Blanchett as Hela.
-Production began in July 2016 in Australia at Village Roadshow Studios, and wrapped in late October 2016.
-Thor: Ragnarok premiered in Los Angeles on October 10, 2017, began its international release on October 24, 2017 in the United Kingdom, and was released on November 3, 2017 in the United States.
+Marvel announced that a third Thor film was in development in January 2014, with Craig Kyle and Christopher L. Yost writing the screenplay.
+It was titled Thor: Ragnarok in October 2014.
+By a year later, Taika Waititi entered negotiations to direct the film.
+Stephany Folsom was hired to rewrite the script in December 2015.
+The screenplay was ultimately credited to Eric Pearson, Kyle, and Yost.
+Hemsworth, Tom Hiddleston, Idris Elba, and Anthony Hopkins reprise their respective roles as Thor, Loki, Heimdall, and Odin, and are joined by Cate Blanchett as Hela.
+Production began in July 2016 in Australia at Village Roadshow Studios, and wrapped in late October.
+Thor: Ragnarok premiered in Los Angeles on October 10, 2017, began its international release on October 24 in the UK, and was released on November 3 in the U.S.

-The film is set four years after the events of Thor: The Dark World (2013), two years after the events of Avengers: Age of Ultron, and around the same time period as Captain America: Civil War and Spider-Man: Homecoming.
-Producer Brad Winderbaum noted that "Things happen on top of each other now in Phase Three.
+The film is set four years after the events of Thor: The Dark World (2013), two years after Age of Ultron, and around the same time period as Civil War and Homecoming.
+Producer Brad Winderbaum stated, "Things happen on top of each other now in Phase Three.
 They're not as interlocked as they were in Phase One."
 Mark Ruffalo reprises his MCU role of Bruce Banner / Hulk, with Benedict Cumberbatch also returning as Dr. Stephen Strange from Doctor Strange.
-The film reveals that the Infinity Gauntlet first seen in Odin's vault in Thor (2011) was a fake, while also introducing Thanos' ship Sanctuary II in a post-credits scene.
+The film reveals that the Infinity Gauntlet first seen in Odin's vault in Thor (2011) is a fake, and introduces Thanos's ship Sanctuary II in a post-credits scene.